Hedgineering/timeCounter/README.md

 # Timer Counter
 A simple counter library that can increment and decrement hours, minutes, and seconds.
 This library can generate both standard and military time representations.

 All the functionality is protected and cannot be tampered with by end users through the api.

 Even though JavaScript does not natively support private variables (at least not in a manner that has universal browser / environment support), some clever object prototyping was utilized to hide and protect internal functional variables from users (you can see the Counter.js source code for details).

+**You can view a simple showcase of this live** at [https://hedgineering-timer-counter.netlify.app/](https://hedgineering-timer-counter.netlify.app/)

 ## Acknowledgements
 This counter was made to the specification of the Maxeta Technologies Intern Project as a part of my application to their Software Engineering Internship Program for Summer 2022.

 Thank you Mr. Chad Reed and Ms. Pamela Putnam from Maxeta Technologies for the opportunity to compete for your internship position!

 ## Author: Rahul Hegde

 - [Github](https://www.github.com/Hedgineering)